 Studies show that renal manifestations of Fabry disease occur early in life in a significant proportion of children, in many women, and in almost all men with classic disease.
 These manifestations progress to renal failure in nearly all males and some females.
-Proteinuria (accumulation of protein in urine) is an indication of kidney cell damage and should be managed closely.
-Damage to kidney cells can occur at a very young age and even before lab values begin to increase.
+Albuminuria/proteinuria (albumin or protein in urine) are indications of kidney cell damage.
+Damage to kidney cells can occur at a very young age even before lab values begin to increase.